BREAKING: $360,000 CUTV incubation project questioned at AGM

 At the AGM, member Cameron McIntyre proposed a motion for the board to opt out of the MOU with The Breach, pending legal consultation.
 The motion was seconded and, following a discussion period, it was called to a vote.

 Prior to the vote, two CUTV members left the room, including Peters, who called to recount quorum—the minimum members needed for a meeting to be valid.
-As quorum was no longer present following the two members’ departures, the meeting was adjourned.
+As quorum was no longer present despite the two members’ departures, the meeting was adjourned.

 Members present at the meeting, including McIntyre and Smedmor, deemed this undemocratic.
 O’Reilly shared similar concerns.